manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 In this sense, the `(req, res) => { ... }` inline function is like the telephone number under which your dealer can reach you.

 This way, you and your dealer, or your own code and the *http* module code, are becoming integrated while also being decoupled.
-They are now integrated, because the HTTP server code from module *http* will now call your own code whenever an HTTP request comes in - but they are also decoupled: your own code doesn't care what the *http* module does under the hood or what it does while no HTTP request are coming in, in the same way you don't need to care what your dealer does all day and how exactly he will check for new inventory items, as long as he calls you back once your item becomes available.
+They are now integrated, because the HTTP server code from module *http* will now call your own code whenever an HTTP request comes in - but they are also decoupled: your own code doesn't care what the *http* module does under the hood or what it does while no HTTP requests are coming in, in the same way you don't need to care about what your dealer does all day and how exactly he will check for new inventory items, as long as he calls you back once your item becomes available.
 And the *http* module code doesn't care what you do with the HTTP requests it passes into your callback function - all it cares about is that the callback function exists and can be called.

 Let's stress another point to make sure it is completely clear: This inline callback function of yours is NOT called immediately when running `node index.js`.
 It is called IF and WHEN an HTTP request comes in.
-This also means it is potentially called again and again - if you send 100 HTTP requests to your server, your own code, the inline callback function, will run 100 times, and if your start the server application, but never send an HTTP request to this server, it will run exactly zero times.
+This also means it is potentially called again and again - if you send 100 HTTP requests to your server, your own code, the inline callback function, will run 100 times, and if you start the server application, but never send any HTTP request to this server, it will never run.

-Let's now look at this anonymous (or "inline") callback function in detail: It expects to be called with two parameters: we call the first one `req`, because it is an object containing information about the incoming *request*, and the second one `res`, because this is an object containing functions which allow use to *respond* to the incoming request - like the function `end` that is used to send an HTTP response and immediately finish response handling.
+Let's now look at this anonymous (or "inline") callback function in detail: It expects to be called with two parameters: we call the first one `req`, because it is an object containing information about the incoming *request*, and the second one `res`, because this is an object containing functions which allow us to *respond* to the incoming request - like the function `end` that is used to send an HTTP response and immediately finish response handling.

 Still, running `node index.js` simply throws us back to the command line, with nothing happening.